-Figure 1: Slides Pane within the PowerPoint 2016 interface
+Figure 1: Slides Pane within the PowerPoint 365 for Mac interface

 Within Normal view, the Slide Pane allows you to:

-Figure 4: Right-click contextual menu for the slide within Slides Pane
+Figure 3: Right-click (or Ctrl+click) contextual menu for the slide within Slides Pane

 Slides Pane in PowerPoint 2013 for Windows